Financial Peace Review: Week 2

 An important thing to remember is that our culture has taught us the myths listed above.
 Marketers, the media, and most people will disagree with the truths that Dave teaches.
 That’s because being in debt is normal.

-But I can be purposeful about changing my actions today and in the future.
-I can choose to challenge the status quo and educate myself, not just accept what’s put in front of me.
+But, once you’re purposeful about changing your actions, you can choose to challenge the status quo and educate yourself, not just accept what’s put in front of you.

 It’s time to get mad!
 Like Dave says, it’s time to run like the gazelle when it’s being chased by the hunter.
 Otherwise, debt, like a predator, will take me down.